-vtkm::exec::arg::FetchTagExecObject Simply returns an execution object.
+- vtkm::exec::arg::FetchTagExecObject Simply returns an execution object.
 This fetch only supports the AspectTagDefault aspect.
 The Load returns the executive object in the associated parameter.
-The Store does nothing.

-vtkm::exec::arg::FetchTagWholeCellSetIn Loads data from a cell set.
-The Load simply returns the execution object created with a TransportTagCellSetIn and the Store does nothing.

-vtkm::exec::arg::FetchTagArrayDirectIn Loads data from an array portal.
+The Store does nothing. - vtkm::exec::arg::FetchTagWholeCellSetIn Loads data from a cell set.
+The Load simply returns the execution object created with a TransportTagCellSetIn and the Store does nothing. - vtkm::exec::arg::FetchTagArrayDirectIn Loads data from an array portal.
 This fetch only supports the AspectTagDefault aspect.
 The Load gets data directly from the domain (thread) index.
-The Store does nothing.

-vtkm::exec::arg::FetchTagArrayDirectOut Stores data to an array portal.
+The Store does nothing. - vtkm::exec::arg::FetchTagArrayDirectOut Stores data to an array portal.
 This fetch only supports the AspectTagDefault aspect.
 The Store sets data directly to the domain (thread) index.
-The Load does nothing.

-vtkm::exec::arg::FetchTagCellSetIn Load data from a cell set.
+The Load does nothing. - vtkm::exec::arg::FetchTagCellSetIn Load data from a cell set.
 This fetch is used with the worklet topology maps to pull topology information from a cell set.
 The Load simply returns the cell shape of the given input cells and the Store method does nothing.
-This tag is typically used with the input domain object, and aspects like vtkm::exec::arg::AspectTagIncidentElementCount and vtkm::exec::arg::AspectTagIncidentElementIndices are used to get more detailed information.

-vtkm::exec::arg::FetchTagArrayTopologyMapIn Loads data from the "from" topology in a topology map.
+This tag is typically used with the input domain object, and aspects like vtkm::exec::arg::AspectTagIncidentElementCount and vtkm::exec::arg::Aspect-TagIncidentElementIndices are used to get more detailed information. - vtkm::exec::arg::FetchTagArrayTopologyMapIn Loads data from the "from" topology in a topology map.
 For example, in a point to cell topology map, this fetch will get the field values for all points attached to the cell being visited.
 The Load returns a Vec-like object containing all the incident field values whereas the Store method does nothing.
 This fetch is designed for use in topology maps and expects the input domain to be a cell set.

 A fetch is created by first defining a fetch tag object, which by convention is placed in the vtkm::exec::arg namespace and whose name starts with FetchTag.
-Then, create a specialization of the vtkm::exec::arg::Fetch template class with the first template argument matching the aforementioned tag.
-As stated previously, the Fetch class must contain a ValueType type and a pair of Load and Store methods that get a value out of the data and store a value in the data, respectively.
+Then, create a specialization of the vtkm::exec::arg::-Fetch template class with the first template argument matching the aforementioned tag.
+As stated previously, the Fetch class must contain a pair of Load and Store methods that get a value out of the data and store a value in the data, respectively.

-Example 40.5: Defining a custom Fetch.
+Example 41.5: Defining a custom Fetch.

 '''

+1

-1 namespace vtkm
+namespace vtkm

-2
+\mathbf{2}

+ł

 3

 namespace exec

 4

+{

 5

 namespace arg

-6
+\mathbf{6}

+{

 7

+8

 struct FetchTag2DLineSegmentsIn

-8

 9

 {

 10

 };

 11

-'''

-'''
+12

-template < typename ThreadIndicesType, typename ExecObjectType >
+template < typename ExecObjectType >

 13

 struct Fetch<vtkm::exec::arg::FetchTag2DLineSegmentsIn,

 14

 vtkm::exec::arg::AspectTagDefault,

-ThreadIndicesType,

 15

 ExecObjectType>

 16

+{

+using ValueType = typename ExecObjectType::ValueType;

 17

 18

-using ValueType = typename ExecObjectType::ValueType;

 19

 VTKM_SUPPRESS_EXEC_WARNINGS

 20

+template<typename ThreadIndicesType>

 21

-VTKM_EXEC
+VTKM_EXEC ValueType Load(const ThreadIndicesType& indices,

 22

-ValueType Load(const ThreadIndicesType& indices,
+const ExecObjectType& arrayPortal) const

 23

-const ExecObjectType& arrayPortal) const
+{

 24

+return arrayPortal.Get(indices.GetInputIndex());

 25

-return arrayPortal.Get(indices.GetInputIndex());
+}

 26

 27

-VTKM_EXEC
+template < typename ThreadIndicesType >

 28

+VTKM_EXEC void Store(const ThreadIndicesType&,

 29

-void Store(const ThreadIndicesType&, const ExecObjectType&, const ValueType&) const
+const ExecObjectType&,

 30

+const ValueType&) const

 31

+Ł

+32

 // Store is a no-op for this fetch.

-32

 }

 33

+34

 };

-34

 35

+36

 } // namespace arg

+37

 } // namespace exec

-37 } // namespace vtkm
+38 } // namespace vtkm

 '''

-The fetch defined in Example 40.5 could actually be replaced by the more general FetchTagArrayDirectIn that already comes with VTK-m.
+The fetch defined in Example 41.5 could actually be replaced by the more general FetchTagArrayDirectIn that already comes with VTK-m.
 This example is mostly provided for demonstrative purposes.